 We have the most health tested Boston Terriers in Canada and most of the world over.
 Our dogs are from Champion bloodlines from around the world and we import regularly (a plane ticket from Europe to Canada is approximately $1500 and up for the flight alone, PLUS all the extra costs; veterinary, cargo fees, taxes, etc. in ADDITION to the purchase price) to promote genetic variability in our lines.
 We also show our dogs when time allows, however (in our experience), regular importing costs MUCH more than earning a Championship title on a dog.
 Indeed, we have finished many dogs over a weekend (with a good entry of dogs - more dogs, more points awarded).
 The cost of c-sections in our area is also quite high, comparatively.
 Our prices are reflective of the costs involved to operate a high quality breeding program and maintain our high standards.
 That being said, any breeder will tell you that while it seems that we're all "getting rich", what we charge is never enough and when you love and care about your dogs (i.e. they all get optimal health care, etc.), the "income" never covers all of our expenses.
 I don't know ANY breeder whom is wealthy from breeding dogs!
 At the end of the day, our dogs cost more because of the level of health testing (and importing) we do.
 To put it plainly (and excuse my candor), if a puppy parent/buyer doesn't value these things, then it's their prerogative to decide where and how they spend their money and to choose a breeder whom does less or no health testing.
 Everyone/all parties must do what they feel comfortable with and we we choose to run our program the way we're running it.

-A German Boxer puppy of world champion, health tested, temperament tested and work/service/performance bloodlines purchased from Europe, usually cost at least 2000 euro and up, PLUS approx.1500 euro for shipping, 13% HST (or the applicable taxes in your province) on the current currency conversion of the purchase price (2000 euro) at customs, approx. $36.42 for Canadian Food and Inspection Veterinary fees, approx. $200 in cargo fees and any applicable broker fees (if you hired a broker).
-So usually it's still cheaper to buy a quality German Boxer puppy in Canada - provided that the breeder imported quality German lines from reputable breeders in Europe.
+A German Boxer puppy of world champion, health tested, temperament tested and work/service/performance bloodlines purchased from Europe, usually cost at least 2000 euro and up for a PET puppy, PLUS approx. 1500 euro and up for shipping, 13% HST (or the applicable taxes in your province) on the current currency conversion of the purchase price (2000 euro) at customs, a Canadian Food and Inspection Veterinary fee, approx. $200 in cargo fees and applicable broker fees ($200-$1000) and boarding fees.
+So it's still a lot less expensive to adopt a quality German Boxer puppy in Canada from us.
 Older puppies and young adults - especially championed or titled dogs cost much more to buy, in addition to shipping (given their bigger size).
 Thus, a German Boxer breeder in Canada must invest a lot of money into their breeding program continually, to maintain a a pure German breeding program of quality.
 Please be advised, that not all lines are created equal and just because the breeder says they're "European", or "German", doesn't necessarily mean they're better!
 Don't be fooled!
 Simply the word "European", doesn't make them better!
 One needs to look at the bloodlines, the type of dogs, the health testing, conformation (dog show) titles, as well as the temperament and work/service/performance titles.
 The Boxer breed originated in Germany and we personally feel that this is the most "correct type" and the way (conformation, structure, health, temperament, trainability, etc.) that a Boxer was meant to be, which is why we have decided to raise only German Boxers.

 Just because we do it, doesn't mean it's easy!
 I will be honest and say that it always bothers me when people imply that we/breeders must not care, as they say that they couldn't possibly do what we do (and part with the puppies), as it would break their heart, as they would care too much.
 Without going into too much detail, after having worked at Vets and an Animal Shelter and having seen the tragic cases, adopting puppies out to loving homes is nothing compared to that (without these previous experiences, I could not breed and adopt out our puppies).
 Plus, we also started with several dogs that came to us as adults (that had been bred before) to help "ease" us into breeding.
 When it came time to their retirement, we were sad, but we were happy for them that they got to retire in a stellar home, as an only or one of a couple dogs.
 If we had started with several puppies and raised them to adulthood ourselves, we'd quickly be out of breeding, as we wouldn't have been able to start a breeding program and continue on (as we wouldn't be able to part with them)!
 Indeed our original dogs (our foundation) stayed in our family.
 In comparison to the tragic cases that I used to see come into the shelter or Vet, what we do is very satisfying and positive and I usually get to know prospective puppy parents very well over the course of the waiting period (being on the waiting list) and the two months of pictures and updates.
 It certainly helps “ease” my mind having the expectations, screenings and policies that we do.
 If we're not comfortable with a particular owner and we feel that they won't provide a good home for one of our puppies/dogs, we do not adopt our puppies/dogs out to them.
 It's never easy however and yes, we do cry from time to time when they leave us.
 As for parting with adults, we live in denial that we will ever have to do that and do not focus on that - otherwise, it'd be too hard.
 We tell ourselves that they're staying, unless for some reason, they're not “fitting in” with the ever evolving "pack".
 In this case, we are acting in their best interest to place them in a home where it's a better situation for them.
 To part with an adult dog, a breeder has to be selfless and DO WHAT'S BEST FOR THE DOG.
 If a home cannot provide at LEAST the same amount of care and quality home as they are accustomed to, then we don't let them go.
 We do what's in our dogs' best interests.
 Of course, we will always have dogs that will stay here for the duration of their life, but unfortunately, to be fair to them all and provide the proper care and attention, we cannot keep them all.
 "Animal hoarding" is never appropriate or okay!